 Juniper has been traditionally used to:

-Juniper has also been reported to have anti-inflammatory properties and is used to treat wounds and inflammatory diseases.
-It is also shown to lower blood sugar in mice.
+Juniper has also been reported to have anti-inflammatory properties and is used topicallytopicallyto be applied on the skin (applied to the skin) to treat wounds and inflammatory diseases.
+It has also been shown to lower blood sugar in mice.
 However, there is very little reliable data on the use of juniper in humans, and additional studies are needed to confirm the effectiveness of juniper in these conditions.

 Juniper should only be used occasionally as a diuretic.
 Do not use juniper for more than 4 weeks without consulting a health care provider.